ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 SSH Clients
 ------------

 SSH (Secure Shell) is a client-server architecture that provides a secure channel over an unsecured network.
 An SSH client is a program for logging securely into and executing commands on a remote machine.
-SSH encrypts the data sent over an open network, such as the internet, so that it cannot be read by others.
+SSH encrypts the data sent over an open network, such as the internet, so that it can't be read by others.

 Several SSH-based clients are available for accessing Nightingale.
 The client you use depends on your workstation’s operating system.

 Microsoft Windows
 ~~~~~~~~~~~~~~~~~~~

-You can use the built-in SSH Client in Windows (version 10 and above) or select from several freely available third-party SSH
+You can use the built-in SSH Client in Windows (version 10 and above) or select from several freely available third-party SSH clients.
-clients.
-These typically provide a Graphical User Interface rather than a command-line interface. `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ is a popular choice, and `MobaXterm <http://mobaxterm.mobatek.net/>`_ is another one.
+These typically provide a Graphical User Interface rather than a command-line interface. `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`_ is a popular choice, `MobaXterm <http://mobaxterm.mobatek.net/>`_ is another one.

 Mac OS X
 ~~~~~~~~~